 Comparing Squarespace to WordPress is kind of like comparing apples to oranges.
-On the one hand, you have an easy-to-use website builder, and on the other, a robust and incredibly powerful open-source content management system.
+On the one hand, you have an easy-to-use website builder, and on the other - both a powerful open-source content management system, and a website builder.

 What is Squarespace

-You may have heard of companies like Squarespace, Wix, and Weebly already.
-What they have in common is that they are all software as a service (SaaS) website builders, meaning you pay a monthly fee to use their proprietary software that has everything you need to build and maintain a website, including hosting, eCommerce, templates, a content management system, and more.
+Squarespace is similar to Wix, Weebly, and many other website building platforms.
+What they have in common is that they are all software as a service (SaaS) website builders, meaning you pay a monthly fee to use their proprietary software that has everything you need to build and maintain a website.
+That includes hosting, eCommerce, templates, a content management system, and much more.

 What makes Squarespace unique, is that they have two versions of the platform: their standard and most popular version, designed for those without coding skills, as well as web developer version which allows access to the source code.